freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 ### How to Create Developer-Focused Content

-Developers are people, and like other people, they want something to do with their time when they're not working, sleeping, or hanging with friends and family.
+Developers are people.
+And like other people, they want something to do with their time when they're not working, sleeping, or hanging with friends and family.

 For many people – including myself – that means spending time in other people's thoughts.
 Books.
 Video essays.
 Interactive experiences like [visual novels](https://www.freecodecamp.org/news/learn-to-code-rpg-1-5-update/).

-You can broadly refer to these as "content".
-I'm not a huge fan of the word, because it makes these feel disposable.
+You can broadly refer to these as "content."
+I'm not a huge fan of the word, because it makes these works feel disposable.
 But that's what people call it.

 Software development is an incredibly broad field, with so many different topics you could approach.
 There are developer lifestyle vlogs, coding interview prep tutorials, coding live streams on Twitch, and developer interview podcasts.